brews/wenceslas/README.md

 startup if the CSV file has hashes with unknown prefixes.

 The CSV file must be UTF-8 encoded with a header and columns giving `user_email` and `user_pass`.
-Only these columns are loaded into memory.
 No duplicate user emails are allowed and will cause the server to fail on startup.

+The server will also respond with user profiles to GET requests to `/users` with an email parameter.

 > [!WARNING]
 > This application does not have features to securely run alone in a production environment.